gaiyadev/We-plan/README.md

-## We Plan
+## We-Plan

-Is a project management app for productivity
+Is a project management app for planning and productivity

 ### Installation
-clone the repo and run yarn install or npm install to insatll all dependencies for the project click  to view https://we-plan.vercel.app/
+clone the repo and run yarn install or npm install to insatll all dependencies for the project click  to view
+https://we-plan.vercel.app/